learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 35. What is the Edge Runtime vs. Node.js Runtime?
+## Q. What is the Edge Runtime vs. Node.js Runtime?

 | | Edge Runtime | Node.js Runtime |
 |---|---|---|